Budgeting Statistics – 18 Interesting Facts

 (Source: TransUnion)

-There are a number of reasons why American credit card debt has nearly doubled in the last ten years.
-One reason is that the cost of living has increased faster than wages.
-This means that more and more people are relying on credit cards to make ends meet.
+Several factors explain why American credit card debt has nearly doubled over the past decade.
+Living costs have increased faster than wages, forcing more people to rely on credit cards to make ends meet.

-Finally, many people use credit cards for convenience and do not always pay off the full balance each month.
-This can lead to a spiral of debt that becomes increasingly difficult to escape.
+Finally, many people use credit cards for convenience without always paying the full balance monthly.
+This can create a debt spiral that becomes increasingly difficult to escape.

 In the United States, the average American household with a credit card carries an average credit card debt of $8,398